The Philippines' Marawi City Remains Wrecked Nearly 2 Years After ISIS War

 Magarang's wife Rohaina, who is 52, steps from their mosquito-infested tent and tells NPR their lives are "endangered" at the camp.
 She says there is virtually no security and claims tent dwellers "rob from each other."

 "It's worse than feeling abandoned," she says.
 The teachers barely show up for classes and there's no doctor on duty.
 "The children are always sick.
-The $1,400 of government assistance — it's all spent," she says.
+The 73,000 pesos [$1,400] of government assistance — it's all spent," she says.

 She begins to cry, and says, "In truth, I have a bad heart.
 We can't live here much longer."